DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop5/Part_III.md

          span = (EndDate - BeginDate),
          inverseVar = 1/(span/6)^2)```

-The only thing we know about these types is span.
+A word about inverse variance: The only thing we know about these types is span.
 How do we get from the begin and end dates to get to a variance estimate?
-If you have a Gaussian distribution, roughly 95% of the mass of the curve falls within + or minus 2 standard deviations of the mean.
-One way to estimate variance is divide span but two standard deviations on either side of the mid point.
-That would be then dividing span by 4.
-But if we are interested in 99% of the observations under the curve, then that is covered by 3 standard deviations.
-Then the estimate of variance is the span/6 standard deviations (3 in one direction and 3 in the other).
+If you have a Gaussian distribution, roughly 95% of the mass of the curve falls within plus or minus 2 standard deviations of the mean.
+One way to estimate variance is divide span by two standard deviations on either side of the mid point.
+That would mean dividing Span by 4.
+But 99% of the observations under the curve is covered by 3 standard deviations.
+Then the estimate of variance is the span/6 standard deviations.